ToToTec/eclipse-extension-generator/README.md

 Downloads
 ---------

 In its current state, there are no binary releases.
-After some stabilzation and the addition of some more extension points as annotations, Eclipse Extension Builder will be release to Maven Central repository.
+After some stabilzation and the addition of some more extension points as annotations, Eclipse Extension Generator will be release to Maven Central repository.

 The Annotations:
 ```xml